Virginia Festival of the Book: History

 The festival was established by Cal Otto, Paul Collinge, and Tom Dowd.
 Cal Otto was the founder of the American Ephemeral Society and active in the American Antiquarian Society.
 Paul Collinge established Heartwood Books in The Corner in 1975.
 Tom Dowd, a University of Virginia professor, brought Cal Otto to meet with Paul Collinge at his bookstore, and together, they started the festival.

 1995

 In 1994, an article in U.S. News & World Report ranked Charlottesville as third highest in the United States for books read per person.
 In that context, the organized set the theme for the first festival as, "Charlottesville: a place for books".

 The first festival was on March 30, 1995.
 Speakers at that first festival included Rita Mae Brown, George Garrett, Rita Dove, John Casey, Jonathan Coleman, Joyce Carol Oates, Gregory Orr, and Charles Wright.

-That first festival had good attendance and all involved recognized it as a success worth repeating.
+It was described to be successful, with attendance exceeding organizers' expectations, leading to plans for future expansion.